minima52/digital-garden/_pages/reading.md

 `/reading`

 A list of books I’ve read.
-Visit my Goodreads account for a full collection of books I’ve read to date.
+Visit my <a href="https://www.goodreads.com/user/show/24607110-may">Goodreads</a> account for a full collection of books I’ve read to date.

 I try to read widely, however I tend to lean towards non-fiction books these days.
 Some of my favourite genres include: productivity, minimalism, learning, and general health.